 School policies that require teachers to hide gender transitions from parents have prompted two California districts to pay out six-figure settlements.
 Now, Democrats are proposing a bill that would codify the policy statewide.

-Legislation unveiled Wednesday would make it illegal for teachers or staff to tell parents if their child is being transitioned at school while also prohibiting any discipline of teachers who may have helped the gender transition.
+Legislation unveiled Wednesday would make it illegal for schools to alert parents when their children have changed their gender identities at school while also prohibiting any discipline of teachers who may have helped the gender transition.
 The bill is backed by the public schools chief Tony Thurmond—a 2026 gubernatorial candidate who has made promoting gender ideology a priority even as California students lag behind in reading and math—and influential lawmakers, including the chairman of the State Assembly's education committee.
 It's on an expedited timeline and could pass in the next month.

 Critics see it as an attempt to salvage the state's informal guidance that schools should support transitioning kids in secret, which California's Democratic attorney general himself has acknowledged he cannot enforce even though he has sued a district for defying its tenets.
 The proposal comes as parents and teachers objecting to the policy notch court wins and six-figure settlements against the school districts that have adopted California's position.